FROM SVENSKT TENN

 Decorate with a variation of materials and colours that create a harmonious atmosphere.
 Here we have gathered all the inspiration you need to create your own personal style.

-There’s nothing wrong with mixing old and new, with combining different furniture styles, colours and patterns.
 Things that you like will automatically fuse to form a relaxing entity.

 There should be at least five light sources in every room.
 The light from a ceiling lamp is best used for cleaning and doing housework.
 The rest of the time, the light ought to be lower down.